OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 --

-### Use A CI Pipeline To Control and Identify Vunlerabilities
+### Use A CI Pipeline To Control and Identify Vulnerabilities

 The Kubernetes container registry serves as a central repository of all container images in the system.
 Depending on your needs, you can utilize a public repository or have a private repository as the container registry.
 We recommend that you store your approved images in a private registry and only push approved images to these registries, which automatically reduces the number of potential images that enter your pipeline down to a fraction of the hundreds of thousands of publicly available images.